bmcphail05/jobtalk/draft.md

 To get at this question, I ran additional models with interaction terms  between the number of sites for each religion in prefectures and the religious identities of the individual respondents.
 This approach allows me to test whether the effect of the presence of Buddhism in Chinese prefectures is different for Buddhists than for non-Buddhists.
 First, I do this with the total number of religious sites, and then I do it for each religion.
 These models show no evidence that For the most part, the effect of the religious environment on self-rated health is not different for religious adherents and non-religious adherents.

+# Conclusion

+## Limitations
+Finally, I want to mention a few limitations to what I've presented here as well as a few ways that I think future research could build on these findings.
+First, religious identity is a relatively weak measure of the religious lives of Chinese individuals.
+Far more people believe and practice religion than identify with religion.
+And many people actually believe and practice more than one religion.
+So a religious identity question on a survey in China is only capturing a small skewed part of individual religion.
+This is the only available question in the CHARLS survey and only 8.5% report a religious identity (5.8% are Buddhist).
+Some better would be level of belief and religious practice.

+Self-rated health is a very subjective measure.
+The religious environment may impact ratings of health more than health itself.